lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 ## Set phasers to kill

 Allright, you could easily run a similar benchmark using other tools.
 Let's add a different type of request into the mix.
-For that we will need to introduce you to the concept of *phases*.
+For that, we will need to introduce you to the concept of *phases*.
 In Hyperfoil, phases are (by default) independent workloads.
-We've already seen phase `main` being reported in the statistics listing; the previous benchmark used a simplified single-constant-rate-phase syntax.
+We've already seen a `main` phase being reported in the statistics listing; the previous benchmark used a simplified single-constant-rate-phase syntax.
 When adding second phase we need to use the 'full' syntax:

 ```yaml
 name: first-benchmark